-WING takes the position that the WEL must be a prerequisite of the development going ahead.
+WING takes the position, consistent with the WODC Local Plan 2031 and OCC's Local Transport Connectivity Plan 2022, that the WEL must be a prerequisite of the development going ahead.
 This might take the form of a planning condition or a reason for refusal of the plans in their current form.